serverpod/serverpod_docs/docs/05-concepts/05-database/08-sort.md

 );
 ```

+In the example we fetch all companies and sort them by their name.

-By default the order is set to ascending this can be changed to descending by setting the param `orderDecending: true`
+By default the order is set to ascending, this can be changed to descending by setting the param `orderDecending: true`.

 ```dart
 var companies = await Company.db.find(